Hyunsoo6257/portfolio_website/src/data/about.md

 # Intro

-I am currently seeking new opportunities as a Full Stack Developer.
+A curious, solution-driven software engineer with a passion for transforming complex challenges into elegant, user-friendly solutions.
 I previously worked at Fields Software Company until 2023 as a Web Developer, where I specialized in building web applications using React and Node.js.
 I worked as a Housing Management Specialist in the public sector at the Korea Government, managing public housing programs and applications.

 # Some History